erkandem/rates_dj/README.md

  - integrate `orjson` to the project
  - integrate black, isort, pip-tools, flake, pytest, coverage, coverage tracking -
+### find solution to serve static files
+ - does not work like with flask =/

 ### devops
  - create docker images for the service
  - create a service file